 TBA, Laura Russo Gallery, Portland, OR.

-Contemporary Northwest Visions, Jordan Schnizter Museum of Art, University of Oregon, Eugene, OR.
+Contemporary Oregon Visions, Jordan Schnizter Museum of Art, University of Oregon, Eugene, OR.

 Faces, Cafe Grumpy Greenpoint & Cafe Grumpy Chelsea, New York, NY.

 The Art of Craft, Gatehouse Arts, Harlow, UK.

 Against the Bias, Joan Hisaoka Healing Arts Gallery, Smith Center for Healing & the Arts, Washington, DC.